lcabrini/sdl-bach-demo/README.md

 Sometime in the mid '80s, I bought myself an Amiga 500.
 On the Extras disk, there was an AmigaBASIC demo that had a profound effect on me.
-We used to call it "the Bach demo", because it drew a line effect, which I thought was really cool, to Jesu Joy of Man's Desiring by J.S.
+We used to call it "the Bach demo", because it drew a line effect, which I thought was really cool, to Jesu, Joy of Man's Desiring by J.S.
 Bach.

 I could watch the demo for hours on end.
 It inspired me to learn about the Blitter's line drawing mode so that I could recreate the demo in assmebly.